 Just before our departure, we got an offer from Viking Line to be able to upgrade our cabin class from B2 to A4T for only 10 euros extra fee.
 Cabins in the class A have window.

 Cabin class C is the cheapest class.
 They are located on the lower floor, below the car deck and that is why they are noisy.
-Especially if there is ice on the sea, we recommend not to choose the cabin class C. Sleeping below the sea level isn't a nice thought - it would mean a rough night.
+Especially if there is ice on the sea, we recommend not to choose the cabin class C. Sleeping below the sea level isn't a nice thought either - it would mean a rough night.

 Dining in the Ferry

 The best value for money is to buy a dinner and a breakfast buffet like we did.
-The dinner buffet costs 38 euros and the breakfast buffet 12 euros.
+The dinner buffet cost 38 euros and the breakfast buffet 12 euros.
 The prices may sound quite expensive but the food selection is really good.
 The dinner buffet has also complimentary drinks including beer and wine.
 You will get a few euros discount if you pay online before the journey.

 Time flies fast in the ferry.
 There are many kind of entertainments, for example dance music, karaoke, contests etc. Ferry companies have often entertainment for children too.
 If you prefer relaxing peacefully, you can visit Finnish sauna on the ferry while enjoying the sea view straight from the sauna bench.